Education

 Learning and assessment

 The MA Education follows a flexible programme with the option of learning by distance or in-person.
-If you pursue the Open Route, you can design your course completely around your interests.
+This flexible approach means you can design the course completely around your interests.

 You'll need to achieve 180 credits including:

-- Researching Methods (20 credits) will support your studies and prepare you for your dissertation
+- Research in Education (30 credits) will support your studies and prepare you for your dissertation

 - Dissertation (60 credits).

-- You can choose five modules from the optional modules listed below.
+You can choose three modules from the optional modules listed below.

 We work in close partnership with a range of educational settings and services.
 And we can support you in accessing a placement as part of your studies.
 For example, you might carry out commissioned work as part of your dissertation.